-Every U.S. presidential candidate has highlighted U.S. policy towards Iran, which has been a frequent topic in the Democratic and Republican debates in late 2015 and early 2016.
-The following are excerpted remarks from the candidates on Iran.
+Every U.S. presidential candidate has highlighted U.S. policy towards Iran, which were a frequent topic in the Democratic and Republican debates in late 2015 and early 2016.
+The following are excerpted remarks from the remaining candidates on Iran.

 Former Secretary of State under Obama and former Senator from New York

 “For many years, we’ve all been rightly focused on the existential danger of Iran acquiring a nuclear weapon.
 After all, this remains an extremist regime that threatens to annihilate Israel.
 That’s why I led the diplomacy to impose crippling sanctions and force Iran to the negotiating table, and why I ultimately supported the agreement that has put a lid on its nuclear program.”